Legislative Budget Hearings

 - Operating Budget Hearings

-On February 26 and 27, 2020, Sara Fidler testified before the Senate Budget and Taxation Committee and the House Appropriations Committee, respectively, as part of the BRFA bill hearing.
-MICUA again asserted that the Sellinger Program should be fully funded and that the link between Sellinger and the other segments of higher education should be restored.
-The testimony can be found here.
+On March 3, 2021, Fidler testified in the House Appropriations Committee and the Senate Budget and Taxation Committee on the BRFA (HB 589/SB 493).
+MICUA’s testimony asserted that the Sellinger Program should be fully funded and the formula that links the Sellinger Program with the other segments of higher education should be restored.
+The video recording of the hearing can be found here (for HB 589) and here (for SB 493), and MICUA’s testimony can be found here.

 - Capital Budget Hearings